hashicorp/katakoda/consul-service-mesh-1/step2.md

 #### Deploy Consul with Helm

-You will use `helm install` to deploy Consul using the configuration defined in `consul-values.yml`.
+You will use `helm install` to deploy Consul using the configuration defined in `config.yaml`.
 This should only take a few minutes.

-`helm install -f ~/consul-values.yml hashicorp hashicorp/consul`{{execute}}
+`helm install -f ~/config.yaml consul hashicorp/consul --version "0.30.0"`{{execute}}

 #### Verify the Consul deployment